The wait is nearly over.

 The Jaguars went 3-1 in the preseason, looked better offensively than last year, and despite national prognostications to the contrary, the feeling around the locker room is one of optimism and hope.

-“The preparation gets ratcheted up, the attention to detail gets ratcheted up,” offensive guard
+"The preparation gets ratcheted up, the attention to detail gets ratcheted up," offensive guard Eben Britton said.
+"The speed of the game, especially opening day – it's going to be a great environment.
+It's ratcheted up from the preseason, there's no doubt."

 There are more storylines around the Jaguars than Khan and Mularkey.
-Gabbert, who struggled as a rookie, has been significantly more poised and productive in preseason, something that has been helped not insignificantly by the presence of wide receiver
+Gabbert, who struggled as a rookie, has been significantly more poised and productive in preseason, something that has been helped not insignificantly by the presence of wide receiver Justin Blackmon, the No. 5 overall selection in the NFL Draft.

-Blackmon caught 10 passes for 136 yards and a touchdown in the preseason after missing the first preseason game following a 10-day holdout, and the team’s veteran running back,
+Blackmon caught 10 passes for 136 yards and a touchdown in the preseason after missing the first preseason game following a 10-day holdout, and the team's veteran running back, Maurice Jones-Drew, also was a preseason holdout, missing 38 days.

 Jones-Drew reported Sunday, practiced Monday, and although Mularkey said Wednesday it was too early to know how ready Jones-Drew will be Sunday, he said he expects Jones-Drew to play a backup role against the Vikings.